Washington 'may not need' to put tariffs on European cars: Ross | DW | 03.11.2019

 If the president proceeds with the measure, it would mark a major escalation in the US-EU trade conflict and, above all, hit German automakers hard.
 The industry says tariffs would add thousands of dollars to vehicle costs and potentially lead to hundreds of thousands of job losses throughout the US economy.

 White House officials have said tariff threats are a way to win trade concessions from Brussels.
-At the same, Trump may want to avoid further raising tensions with major trading partners ahead of next year's US presidential election.
+At the same time, Trump may want to avoid further raising tensions with major trading partners ahead of next year's US presidential election.

 In September, Washington signed a deal with Japan to avoid higher tariffs on its automakers.
 A US-South Korea trade deal, signed last year, also exempts that country from the measure.